-The Subaru Forester hybrid has outstanding driver aids included as standard, from a system that monitors your attention level to a semi-autonomous mode and multi-camera parking and manoeuvring aids.
-It also did very well in Euro NCAP crash testing, but our only niggle is that you can’t fit a spare tyre anywhere, which is a shame on a car that’s quite likely to see some rough roads.
+The Forester hybrid has multiple driver aids included as standard, from a system that monitors your attention level to a semi-autonomous mode and multi-camera parking and manoeuvring aids.
+It also did very well in Euro NCAP crash-testing, but our only niggle is that you can’t fit a spare tyre anywhere, which is a shame on a car that’s quite likely to see some rough roads.

 Subaru Forester hybrid reliability & problems

-The Forester’s hybrid powertrain is too new to really comment on potential reliability issues, but the boxer engine itself is well established as a very reliable motor and Subaru as a brand fares extremely well for dependability in our sister title Auto Express' Driver Power customer surveys.
+The Forester’s hybrid powertrain is relatively new, so it's difficult to comment on long-term reliability issues.
+However, the 'boxer' petrol engine itself is well established as a very reliable motor and Subaru as a brand fares extremely well for dependability in the Driver Power customer-satisfaction survey.
 A three-year roadside assistance programme is included within the UK.

 The Forester comes with an impressive array of safety kit called Subaru 'EyeSight'.
-The system features lane-keeping assistance, adaptive cruise control, traffic-sign recognition and traffic-jam assistance, which all combine to make a very good semi-autonomous driving mode.
+The system features lane-keeping assistance, adaptive cruise control, traffic-sign recognition and traffic-jam assistance.

 In This Review

-- 7Reliability & safety - currently readingThe Subaru Forester e-Boxer hybrid boasts class-leading driver aids and a great crash safety rating, but there's no spare wheel
+- 7Reliability & safety rating - currently readingThe Subaru Forester hybrid boasts class-leading driver aids and a great crash safety rating, but there's no spare wheel